 Cancellations & Refunds: Cancel at least 48 hours in advance of the first class meeting to receive a full refund.
 Email firstname.lastname@example.org.

-Danny Caine is the author of the poetry collections Continental Breakfast, El Dorado Freddy's, Flavortown, and Picture Window, as well as the book How to Resist Amazon and Why.
+Danny Caine is the author of the poetry collections Continental Breakfast, El Dorado Freddy's, Flavortown, and Picture Window, as well as the books How to Resist Amazon and Why and How to Protect Bookstores and Why.